DilysArt

 Encaustic painting is a process in which a little bit of damar resin (tree sap) is added to bees wax and it's all melted on a heated pallet.
 Pigments can be added for colour.

-I dip my paint brush into the molten encaustic medium and paint it onto either birchwood panels, encaustic card/paper or other porous yet hard surfaces.
-It comes to room temperature immediately and hardens so I use a blowtorch or heat gun to gently heat it up so that it fuses to the wood or encaustic paper.
+I dip my paint brush into the molten encaustic medium and paint multiple layers onto either birchwood panels, encaustic card/paper or other porous yet hard surfaces.
+Each layer is fused with a blow torch or heat gun.

 I carve, etch and even scrape away layers to create texture and dimension and then I use the bits and pieces I've scraped away in other paintings!